sinarueeger/robust-data-analysis-with-r/handbook/05-learning-R.Rmd

 ### Look online {-}

-First, scan the web by simply copy and pasting the error message.
+First, scan the web by simply copy and paste the error message.
 This will most likely direct you to the following two websites:

 - [Stack Overflow](https://stackoverflow.com/)
 - [RStudio Community](https://community.rstudio.com/)